Dubai Roads completes two pilot stations for transportation passengers, in Oud Metha and Satwa

 The Roads and Transport Authority in Dubai has completed the two pilot stations for public transport bus passengers in the Oud Metha and Satwa areas, and they are distinguished by their unique model design that combines innovative and effective solutions for engineering designs and the introduction of a new concept in mass transportation.

-The Director General and Chairman of the Board of Directors of the Authority, Mattar Al Tayer, said that the establishment of public transport bus passenger stations comes as a continuation of the authority’s efforts in developing the infrastructure for the mass transit system, with the aim of encouraging residents to use mass transportation in their daily commute, as the modern system and sustainability requirements were taken into account in the design of the station.
-And the requirements of people of determination and harmony with the identity and form of the authority’s stations, pointing out that the role of the new stations goes beyond the prevailing concept in transporting passengers only, but also to provide integrated services to passengers, such as shops, service shops, offices, and others.
+The Director General and Chairman of the Board of Directors at the Authority, Mattar Al Tayer, said that the establishment of public transport bus passenger stations comes as a continuation of the Authority’s efforts in developing the infrastructure for the mass transit system, with the aim of encouraging residents to use mass transportation in their daily commute.
+Sustainability, the requirements of people of determination, and harmony with the identity and form of the authority’s stations, pointing out that the role of the new stations goes beyond the prevailing concept in transporting passengers only, but also to provide integrated services to passengers, such as commercial and service shops, offices, and others.

 The Oud Metha station extends over an area of 9640 square meters, and its location is characterized by a high population density and its proximity to the Oud Metha metro station, schools, community clubs and commercial offices, and the station serves many bus lines, the most important of which are the two lines coming from the Dubai Mall and the International City, and the station consists of a ground floor and three Frequent floors and surface for vehicle parking, taking into account in its design integration with the public transport system in the region, as stops are allocated for buses, private vehicles and taxis, and it is expected that the average number of passengers in the future will reach 10 thousand passengers per day, and it includes nine operational bus stops and 11 bus stops for transportation.
 Public parking spaces and 350 parking spaces for vehicles.